hashicorp/terraform-provider-tfe/README.md

 -------
 A hostname and token must be provided in order to run the acceptance tests.
 We recomment configuring the required `credentials` in the [CLI config file](/docs/commands/cli-config.html#credentials).
-Alternatively they can also be provided via the TFE_HOSTNAME and TFE_TOKEN environment variables.